ThuraAung1601/Fake-news-classification-using-machine-learning-models/README.md

 | Linear SVM                | 99.65%       |
 | SVM with RBF kernel       | 99.52%       |

-- Decision Tree classifier seems to be the best fit on the dataset.
-So we shall use decision tree classifier on streamlit.

 ### References

   * [Fake News Identification - Stanford CS229](http://cs229.stanford.edu/proj2017/final-reports/5244348.pdf)
   * [Machine Learning for Detection of Fake News](https://dspace.mit.edu/bitstream/handle/1721.1/119727/1078649610-MIT.pdf)
   * [Fake News Classification](https://github.com/SauravMaheshkar/Fake-News-Classification)
   * [Datasets from Kaggle](https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset)

+### Conclusion

+- I incresed accuracy as well as f1-scores than the paper original dataset mentioned in the acknowledgement.
+- Data preprocessing and TFIDF make machine learning classifiers more precise.
+- Decision Tree Classifier would be the best fit on the dataset.
+- This repository is for Udacity Machine Learning Engineer Nanodegree and only to use educational purpose.
+- For the demonstration : [Fake News Classifiers by Aly Boolani](https://github.com/AlyBoolani/Fake-News-Classifier) on the same dataset I used. ( We used different preprocessing approaches )